singaseongj/singaseongAI/README.md

 Values containing `%PLACEHOLDER%` or `{{PLACEHOLDER}}` are ignored so the login form will stay locked until a real secret is provided.

-If no access code is injected, the login view now allows you to enter one manually.
-The first code you submit is stored in the browser's local storage so subsequent visits reuse it.
-When a stored code is present, use the new "코드 초기화" button to clear it before entering an updated value.
+If no access code is injected, the login form remains disabled and the chat UI cannot be loaded.
+Ensure the deployment pipeline always injects a valid access code through one of the supported environment placeholders above.